Get insider access

 Treble Amount

-Note: Our unit's left and right drivers are somewhat out of sync in the mid to treble range, which makes the upper harmonics of voices overly bright in the right ear.
-However, this issue may only affect our unit, though if you experience this too, please let us know in the forums, and we'll update our review.
+Note: Our unit's left and right drivers are somewhat out of sync in the mid-mid to low-treble range, which weakens vocals and instruments in the right driver.
+However, this issue may only affect our unit.
+If you experience this too, please let us know in the comments, and we'll update our review.

 7.7